 Christians in Nigeria’s Yobe State Face Pressure to Convert to Islam

-The long drawn-out Boko Haram insurgency in Northern Nigeria has created an ongoing humanitarian disaster.
+The long drawn-out an extremist group that is located primarily in Northern Nigeria insurgency in Northern Nigeria has created an ongoing humanitarian disaster.
 In the northern state of Yobe, one of the three worst affected states, Christians who have finally returned to their destroyed and severely damaged communities are facing added pressure for their faith.

 Reports reached Open Doors that while the government has spent millions on rebuilding other communities and restoring amenities, Kukar Gadu, Yobe’s only Christian community, has been abandoned.
 No restructuring has taken place there.
 We have also been informed that about 50 Christians who had been employed in government jobs were dismissed because they did not come to work during the insurgency.
 To our knowledge, no Muslims were dismissed for this reason.